-In the summer before beginning their first year of theology, all diocesan seminarians are expected to participate in the Intensive Spirituality Program (ISP) which provides a lengthier period of time to devote themselves to spiritual formation in preparation for the systematic study of theology.
+In the summer before beginning their first year of the configuration stage at Mount Angel Seminary, all diocesan seminarians are expected to participate in the Intensive Spirituality Program (ISP) which provides a lengthier period of time to devote themselves to spiritual formation in preparation for the systematic study of theology.

 The ISP is a retreat that begins at the end of July or in early August and lasts approximately three weeks.
-During this time, the seminarians are given conferences on spiritual themes and have the opportunity for sustained periods of prayer, reflection, and lectio divina.
+During this time, the seminarians are given conferences on spiritual themes directed to priestly formation at the Configuration stage: and have the opportunity for sustained periods of prayer, reflection, and Lectio Divina.
 Silence and solitude are important elements in the retreat, and each seminarian is assigned a spiritual director with whom he meets each week.
-The retreat concludes before Orientation Week of the fall semester.
+The retreat concludes before Orientation.
 Seminarians should refrain from working on academic assignments, and the use of technology during the Intensive Spirituality Program to help cultivate the habit of silence and solitude.

-- All diocesan seminarians entering theology at Mount Angel Seminary are expected to attend the entire ISP retreat except for grave reason and when special arrangements have been made with the President-Rector beforehand. - Diocesan theology students who are entering Mount Angel Seminary in their second year of theology are also usually expected to participate in the ISP.
+- All diocesan seminarians entering the configuration stage at Mount Angel Seminary are expected to attend the entire ISP retreat except for grave reason and when special arrangements have been made with the President-Rector beforehand. - Diocesan seminarians who are entering Mount Angel Seminary in their second year of the configuration stage are also usually expected to participate in the ISP.